Table of Contents ×

-But, compelling employee onboarding videos will help them to get them closer to the company’s corporate culture, to obtain new skills, and to stay informed about the latest trends in the office.
+But, compelling employee onboarding videos will help them to get closer to the company’s corporate culture, obtain new skills, and to stay informed about the latest trends in the office.

 Moreover, explainer videos are versatile and affordable.
 So, it’s an excellent option for companies that have to reassess their budget for their operation in this tough time.

 Focus On What’s Important

 When it comes to WFH, it’s easy to fall into the trap of losing focus, leaving you exhausted and sometimes even burnout.
-Loneliness, new routine, and the odd working hours make WFH quite challenging– for some employees with the sudden transition amid this pandemic outbreak.
+Loneliness, a new routine, and the odd working hours make WFH quite challenging.
+For some employees with the sudden transition amid this pandemic outbreak.